textX/Arpeggio/docs/configuration.md

 parser = ParserPython(calc, reduce_tree=True)
 ```

-In this configuration non-terminals with single child will be removed from the
+In this configuration non-terminals a with single child will be removed from the
 parse tree.

 <a href="../images/calc_parse_tree.dot.png" target="_blank"><img src="../images/calc_parse_tree.dot.png"/></a>